annieetang/annieetang/README.md

 ### Hello!
 Welcome to my GitHub :)

 My name is Annie, and I'm a student at Dartmouth College, class of 2025.
 Thanks for checking out my GitHub.
 This profile will contain some personal projects I've been working on.
-I've also worked on a ton of other projects throughout my coursework at Dartmouth, that are *not* public due to academic honor policies (see below for more info).
+I've also worked on a ton of other projects that aren't included here yet.
+If you're interested to see their details, reach out and let me know!

 Languages: Python, Java, C, Bash, SQL, C++